Product Design focuses on taking a commercial product from an initial concept through to prototyping and manufacture.

 Unit 4 - Designing and Making Practice (Coursework, 50%)

+for a course leaflet.
 If you would like further information about this subject please contact the Course Leader of Product Design, Mr G Brookes at:

 Queens Road West